Barszczyk0/Notes/PortSwigger/Advanced_topics/Server-side_template_injection/Basic_server-side_template_injection.md

 # Solution
 ## Analysis
 After clicking the first item, user receives information (message) that the selected item is out of stock.
-The description of this lab informs that there is a `EDB` template in use.
+The description of this lab informs that there is a `ERB` template in use.
 The `message` parameter is vulnerable to Server-side template injection.
 |![](Images/image.png)|
 |:--:|
 | *First item is out of stock* |